tj-sullivan/dissertation/analyses_basic.md

     ## Omega group for total scores and subscales    0.08 0.15 0.17 0.20

 # Correlations

+NOTE FOR UPDATE: will update the code from here on down if there are different results for minor vs. severe psych aggression that would warrant separating them in the manuscript.

 Ok so following recommendations from Kenny et al. 2006 (and Griffin & Gonzalez, 1995), we need to do a bivariate version of the intraclass